chinamike65/hugo-tuolesi/content/book6/book6en.md

 46

-The third is the incomparable prophecy.
+3. Incomparable Prophecies

 There are many Bodhisattvas and Mahasiddhas who have been prophesied by Buddha Shakyamuni, but the prophecies of Master Tsongkhapa are different.

-The Prophecy of Manjusri Roots:
+The Prophecy of The Root Manual of Mañjuśrī:

 After I pass away